iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 1 reviews"/>
 </p>

+> Trash, pointless, fear-mongering nonsense.
+Put your money towards helping all of the small businesses you are killing instead of monitoring your residents.<br> :date: __2020-12-13 14:54:50__

+> I'm curious on how anyone could defend this app when it violate HIPAA laws.
+If you go into a doctor's office and the secretary shows you her screen with someone else's name on the computer that's actually a violation of HIPAA laws so how is this not face it this app is illegal and should be removed as soon as possible or should be prosecuted to the full extent of the law<br> :date: __2020-12-12 16:04:00__

+> Does not give updated information that is needed of positive cases in the area.
+Requires a code to be given out when you become a positive case.
+Not very descriptive and helpful into preventing the covid-19 issue .
+It also disrupts the use of other apps.
+For example messenger, facebook, and the use of your own wi-fi.
+While this app is running, shows on messenger for example that has to wait for the network to connect before it will work.
+Not a very good app needs more updates.<br> :date: __2020-12-10 12:04:54__

+> So you expect me to believe that people who test positive for the plague, are actually going to be honest & record their data, then go out against the rules and let you track them?
+Do you delete the info after 2 weeks or keep warning people 3 months later?
+If it doesn't alert someone immediately, then all you're doing is feeding fear into peoples' minds by sending the "warning" later.
+What's the point in this?
+So everyone here is staying home any time a warning pops up?
+If not, why have this?<br> :date: __2020-12-08 10:53:14__

+> Doesn't work.
+It never says if I'm near anyone.<br> :date: __2020-12-06 06:41:24__

 > Was around someone who tested positive and was in a cluster area and get no alert.
 This app does not work.
 You all must be collection other information from my phone but it sure was not covid19 information<br> :date: __2020-12-05 11:36:27__